 Two of the most popular destinations in the UAE are Dubai and Abu Dhabi.
 These world-class cities are the definition of cosmopolitanism.
 If you live here, you'll have your choice of top restaurants, beaches, nightlife, and cultural activities.
 Additionally, the cost of living is in the U.A.E. is less than in the United States.

 New Job Postings in the U.A.E

 2. Japan - $2,200-$5,000 per Month

-The food, snow-capped mountains, springtime cherry blossoms, steaming bowls of noodles, and welcoming people have given teaching in Japan a wide appeal.
+The cuisine, snow-capped mountains, springtime cherry blossoms, steaming bowls of noodles, and welcoming people have given teaching in Japan a broad appeal.
 And it doesn’t hurt either that salaries in Japan have a wide range of $2,200-$5,000 (¥220,000-¥540,000) per month, depending on your certifications and experience as a teacher.
 Some jobs even offer additional bonuses like housing assistance and free flights to the right candidate.

 New Job Postings in Japan

 3. Saudi Arabia - $3,000-$4,000 per Month